ExcitedStates/qfit-3.0/README.md

 This command will produce a multiconformer model that spans the entirety of the input target protein.
 The final model, with consistent labeling of multiple conformers is output into *multiconformer_model2.pdb*.
-This file should then be used as input to the post-qFit refinement script provided in *./scripts*.
+This file should then be used as input to the post-qFit refinement script provided in [scripts](scripts/post) folder.

 If you wish to specify a different directory for the output, this can be done using the flag *-d*.